adrien-guesnel/lite-cdn/README.md

 # lite-cdn

-A lite CDN to save and serve images
+A lite webserver to transform JPEG, PNG, WebP, GIF, AVIF, TIFF and SVG images into WebP images and save them locally.
+We can access to these images later like a CDN.

 ## Installation